 It may therefore be appropriate for the student/designated member of staff to seek advice on the University’s insurance terms.
 Students may need to purchase additional private health care insurance for any overseas work or study.

 Queen’s Accommodation manages a range of self-contained apartments and houses within easy walking distance of the University campus which are rented to support new staff members and students with families at Queen’s.
 Queen’s Accommodation is committed to supporting all students who reside in accommodation and would encourage pregnant students to consider disclosing their pregnancy to an Accommodation Adviser, if they are concerned that they may need support in an emergency situation, such as early labour or miscarriage.
 Some University accommodation may be unsuitable for children and all offers of accommodation are subject to availability.

 Accommodation Advisers are available to discuss individual requirements and contact details can be found in the following link: http://www.qub.ac.uk/home/accommodation/

 Due to potential disruption for the parent and other students, it is not considered appropriate for babies and children to be present at lectures, seminars or other teaching activities.

 Baby changing facilities are available in both the male and female toilets at the Welcome Centre, Lanyon Building.

 For any babies born to international students who require immigration permission to be in the UK, there may be additional immigration requirements for the new baby.
 Students should contact International Student Support for specific advice in relation to this.

 New mothers are welcome to breastfeed their babies in areas such as shops and cafes which are open to the public.
-There are no designated Mother and Baby rooms on campus for feeding babies.

 Any student who is dissatisfied about the standard of service, action or lack of action by the University in relation to this Policy may raise a complaint under the Student Complaints Procedure.
 It is suggested that problems are resolved as informally as possible in the first instance.